-Simplified obligations for smaller institutions
+Simplified planning for smaller institutions

 Banks and institutions report information

 In order for the Debt Office to prepare for effective crisis management and develop resolution plans, certain information is required from the banks and institutions.
-All banks and institutions that are subject to the regulations, including those that are not systemically important, are required to submit the information we need to draft resolution plans.
+All banks and institutions subject to the regulations, including those that are not systemically important, are required to submit the information we need to draft resolution plans.

 List of banks and institutions in scope